Power to shape society, spark innovation and move culture

 Application

-Dance auditions will be held in-person on the UW-Milwaukee campus.
-They will include faculty introductions, facility tours, technique classes in a variety of forms, performance of a one-minute solo, and question and answer session with faculty.
+In-Person Audition Auditions will be held on the UW-Milwaukee campus.
+They include faculty introductions, facility tours, technique classes, performance of a one-minute solo, and a question and answer session with faculty.
 We will inform you of which technique classes will be included.
-Masks will be required of all visitors, in every studio.

 One solo performance